Skip to main content

 How it works

-1. Your API key is encrypted and stored by OneCLI (AES-256-GCM at rest)
+1. Your credentials are encrypted and stored by OneCLI (AES-256-GCM at rest)

 2. When an agent sends a request to api.openai.com, the gateway intercepts it

-3. The gateway injects an Authorization: Bearer {key} header
+3. The gateway injects an Authorization: Bearer {token} header

 4. The request is forwarded to OpenAI